 Butterfly class is one of the Reception classes here at the Isle of Ely Primary School.
-The staff that work in Butterfly class are Miss Palmer and Mrs Newman.
+Miss Palmer is the Butterfly class teacher.

 Butterfly class will have PE on Thursday afternoons and Forest School on Friday afternoons.
 The children will need to wear comfortable, long sleeve clothing and will need to bring a waterproof coat and trousers in a separate bag on Fridays.